Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Acknowledgments

 \section{Acknowledgments}

+The authors thank the reviewers for their insightful comments and critique, which have helped to refine and improve this article.
 NER is greatly indebted to Richard Schoen for generously welcoming her into his research group and to Alberto Cattaneo for affording her with creative independence throughout the duration of this research endeavor.
 Moreover, NER acknowledges partial support of the SNF Grant No. 200021-227719.
 This research was (partly) supported by the NCCR SwissMAP, funded by the Swiss National Science Foundation.